How to Use AI Coding Agents Effectively

 Know When NOT to Use Agents

-Agents are bad at work that requires holding a large amount of subtle context over many steps.
-If the task requires understanding how six services interact under specific failure conditions, or tracing a race condition across threads, the agent will lose the thread before you do.
+Agents struggle when important context is subtle, distributed across systems, and not captured in files or runnable checks.
+If the task requires understanding how six services interact under specific failure conditions, or tracing a race condition across threads, the agent may lose the thread before you do.

 They’re also bad when the cost of a wrong answer is high and verification is hard.
 Agents are confident and fast.
 If you can’t verify the output quickly, that confidence works against you.
 Security-sensitive code, complex migrations, anything where “it compiles and tests pass” is not sufficient, those are places to slow down and do the work yourself or treat the agent’s output as a rough draft, not a result.